MakePixelsWork/CoreBootstrap/README.md

 ## MIT Licence

 I'm also new to licensing.
-Since Twitter Bootstrap itself is released under an MIT License, I've released my CoreBootstrap under the same, all in good faith.
+Since Bootstrap itself is released under an MIT License, I've released my CoreBootstrap under the same, all in good faith.
 There is no copyright infringement intended.

 ## Current supported framework versions